villagaiaimpacthub/taskmaster-template/README.md

 ## 🏆 Olympic-Level Vibe Coding Methodology

-This template implements the complete workflow from the viral blog post that revolutionized AI-assisted development.
+This template implements the complete workflow from the [Shipixen tutorial](https://shipixen.com/tutorials/reduce-ai-coding-errors-with-taskmaster-ai) that revolutionized AI-assisted development.
 The methodology focuses on:

 1. **Detailed Requirements** (10-15 min investment upfront)
 2. **Comprehensive PRD Creation** (using proven prompts)